What do they look like?

 The brush-tailed possum is the most widely distributed possum in Australia.
 It can be found in forests and woodlands all along the east coast, and also lives in inland areas along tree-lined rivers and creeks.
-A nocturnal animal, it is active at night and usually spends the day sleeping.
+They are nocturnal animals and are active at night; they usually spend the day sleeping.

 What do they eat?